 What's a 'hair weave', you ask?
 It's basically a type of hair extension which involves sewing hair wefts (lines of hair) into braided hair and later styling it into any hairstyle you desire.
-Always remember that when investing in hair weaves, you have to prioritise more on the quality than on the price tag.
+Always remember that when investing in hair weaves, you have to prioritize more on the quality than on the price tag.
 The cheaper the price, the poorer the quality.
 Low-priced hair weaves are prone to shed and tangle more often.
 After using it a couple of times, you'll notice that the existing texture starts to deteriorate too.

 If you're a newbie to hair weaves, I would suggest that you start with finding one that's closest to your natural hair's texture and colour.
 Also, try not to randomly pick up a hair weave and expect it to suit you at the very first try.
 You've got to experiment a little.
 Start by finding a type of human hair that works for you.
 Let me name a few popular ones - Brazilian, Peruvian, Indian, Mongolian, Chinese and Virgin hair.
 Did all of those terms go above your head?
 I figured they would!
 Let's take some baby steps, shall we?

 Depending on the brand, length, quality and material of the hair, the cost of hair weaves varies.
-For example, synthetic hair is cheaper than human hair.
+For example, synthetic hair is cheaper than a human hair.
 Synthetic hair costs about 3-5k while human hair costs can start from 8k and go up to 20k per bundle!
 Synthetic hair is not that tough either.
 They last for only a couple of months and melt away when they come in contact with hot styling tools.
 Synthetic hair is okay for temporary use, but don't think of it as a long-term solution.
 If you're looking for a weave that's going to stay with you for a while, invest in good quality human hair.

 Virgin Hair is hair that's never been coloured or chemically processed before.
 If you pick this hair type, you'll notice that it's not dyed, permed, coloured or blow-dried.
 It's all-natural and cuticles remain intact and run in one direction.
 It's going to be a healthy, silky and an extremely natural-looking hair extension.
 Just a small tip for when you purchase virgin hair, remember to buy it from the same donor, this is the best way to make sure that you get the same quality and texture of hair.
 If you are an Indian, look for a virgin hair weave that's either Indian, Malaysian or Brazillian - it's going to be closest to your own hair texture.
 From all the human hair types that you can invest in, virgin hair looks the most natural and has a longer shelf life, about 6 months - 2 years.
 And because it's the best quality of hair, it is also the most expensive.